On Particle Methods for Parameter Estimation in State-Space Models: Acknowledgments

 \section{Acknowledgments}

-N. Kantas was supported by the Engineering and Physical Sciences Research Council (EPSRC) under grant EP/J01365X/1 and programme grant on Control For Energy and Sustainability (EP/G066477/1).
-S.S.
-Singh's research is partly funded by EPSRC under the First Grant Scheme (EP/G037590/1).
-A. Doucet's research is partly funded by EPSRC (EP/K000276/1 and EP/K009850/1).
-N. Chopin's research is partly by the ANR as part of the \textquotedblleft Investissements d\textquoteright Avenir\textquotedblright{} program (ANR-11-LABEX-0047).
+N. Kantas supported in part by the Engineering and Physical Sciences Research Council (EPSRC) under Grant EP/J01365X/1 and programme grant on Control For Energy and Sustainability (EP/G066477/1).
+S.~S.~Singh was supported by the EPSRC (grant number EP/G037590/1).
+A.~Doucet's research funded in part by EPSRC (EP/K000276/1 and EP/K009850/1).
+N.~Chopin's research funded in part by the ANR as part of the ``Investissements d'Avenir'' program (ANR-11-LABEX-0047).